NHS Pay Scales 2025/26 (confirmed 3.6% pay rise and Band 2/3 pay update) – NHS Pay Scales

 What is happening with NHS Band 2 and Band 3 pay rises and the National Living Wage increases?

-These increases are separate to the main pay agreement, and will come into force regardless of where national pay negotiations have progressed to by April.
+These increases are separate to the main pay agreement, and came into force before the national pay agreement.

 • A pay increase of 2.35% for all staff at Band 2, taking them to a salary of £24,169